Helsinki Airport: Construction projects

-In spring 2010, a new baggage handling centre utilising the latest technology was taken into use at the airport, concentrating all handling of departing and transferring baggage.
+In the spring of 2010, a new baggage handling centre utilising the latest technology was taken into use at the airport, concentrating all handling of departing and transferring baggage.
 Handling of arriving baggage remains at its current handling facility.

 The parts of the airport that were completed in 1969 and 1983 were thoroughly renovated.
 Basic repairs were completed in 2012.

 Runway 3 (22R/04L) was repaired from April to June 2012, during which time the runway was out of use.
 After this the taxiway next to runway 2 (15/33) was repaired, during which time runway 2 served as a temporary taxiway.
 The repairs were completed in September 2012.

-The main runway 04R/22L was repaired in summer 2015 and was reopened in early August.
+The main runway 04R/22L was repaired in the summer of 2015, and was reopened in early August.

 The Helsinki Airport station was opened on 10 July 2015.
 The Ring Rail Line connects the Helsinki–Riihimäki railway in the north with the Vantaankoski railway in the west.
 The trip from the airport to the Helsinki Central station takes about half an hour, and the trip to Tikkurila railway station takes about ten minutes.
 The Helsinki Airport station was built underground between the parking garages P3A and P1/P2.
 The station has a walking connection to the connecting corridor between terminals 1 and 2.

-Expansion of the terminals started in early 2016 from the southern wing of the long-distance flight area, which was completed in summer 2017.
-After this, construction of the western wing was started, which was completed in autumn 2019.
+Expansion of the terminals started in early 2016 from the southern wing of the long-distance flight area, which was completed in the summer of 2017.
+After this, construction of the western wing was started, which was completed in the autumn of 2019.
 Expansion of terminal 1 was also started in 2017, giving the terminal an additional 3,500 square metres of floor area.
 Terminal 1 was lengthened by 230 metres and gained seven new departure gates.